Biff Byford: Career

 In April 2007, Byford released his autobiography, entitled Never Surrender after the Saxon song of the same name.
 Gigwise.com reported on 18 January 2010 that Byford was launching a campaign to have Britons declare heavy metal as their religion in the United Kingdom Census 2011, inspired by the Jedi census phenomenon (where 2001 Census results suggested that Jediism was the UK's fourth most popular religion).

-Byford released his first solo album, titled "School of Hard Knocks" – featuring guest appearances by Phil Campbell, Alex Holzwarth, Nick Barker, Dave Kemp and Nibbs Carter – in February 2020.
+Byford released his first solo album, titled School of Hard Knocks – featuring guest appearances by Phil Campbell, Alex Holzwarth, Nick Barker, Dave Kemp and Nibbs Carter – in February 2020.

-On 23 July 2021, Byford released the album "Red Brick City" under the band name Heavy Water.
-The album features Biff on bass and vocals, his son Seb Byford on guitar and vocals, Tom Witts on drums, and Dave Kemp on keyboards and saxophone.
+On 23 July 2021, Byford released the album Red Brick City under the band name Heavy Water.
+The album features Byford on bass and vocals, his son Seb on guitar and vocals, Tom Witts on drums, and Dave Kemp on keyboards and saxophone.
 Music videos were released for the title track "Red Brick City" on 7 May 2021 and "Revolution" on 18 June 2021.
 The album was recorded at The Big Silver Barn and Reel Recording Studio in York during the 2020 Covid-19 lockdowns.